-Project Activity Action Steps Target Date for Completion Persons Responsible Status Update Comments Community interaction meetings to address community issues and concerns with members of the public demographical areas.
+Project Activity Action Steps Target Date for Completion Persons Responsible Status Update Comments Community interaction meetings to address community issues and concerns with members of the public 1.
+Schedule meetings in different geographical or demographical areas.
 2. Document concerns 3.
 Identify resources and responsible parties to address the concerns identified.
-4. Provide information obtained to the appropriate police employees (i.e. beat officers) to increase their knowledge base of the customer's desires and concerns.
-Continuing Major Younger Capt.
-Hawkins Lt.
-Robertson Sgt.
-Hunt Sgt Wilson MPO Zermeno Ongoing Complete the Community Policing Self-Assessment Tool offered by the Community Oriented Policing Services Office Sign up for the CP-SAT through the COPS Office.
-Identify Community Partners that will Participate in the survey Launch Survey Analyze survey results September Capt.
-Hawkins In Process Determine the need for a community survey 1.
-Identify if there is a need for a community survey based off of community input and the CP-SAT June Capt.
-Hawkins
+4. Provide information obtained to the appropriate police employees (i.e. beat officers) to increase their knowledge base of the desires and concerns.
+Continuing All Norman Police Department Personnel Determine the need for a community survey 1.
+Identify if there is a need for a community survey based off of community input.
+June Chief Humphrey